amrhassan/nakacli/README.md

 nakacli --zign metrics
 ```
 ## More ##
-Chec `nakacli --help` for a full list of all the supported commands, their options, flags and arguments.
+Check `nakacli --help` for a full list of all the supported commands, their options, flags and arguments.